Mature Masculine

 Presence

-Presence is the Lover's capacity to be here: in your body, in your life, with yourself and others, right now.
-Notice how your senses sharpen and your mind calms when you shift into this state.
+Presence is the Lover's capacity to be here: in the body, in our life, with ourselves and others, right now.
+Notice how the senses sharpen and the mind calms when we shift into this state.

 Presence and the Lover